1itvinka/anastasiya.dev/content/blog/names/index.md

 #### 7. Don't use lower-case "L" or uppercase "o" in names

 They can be easily confused with one and zero, respectively.
-Hope it's a very obvious rule.

 Bad: